NNO Neighborhood Block Party

 The annual National Night Out (NNO) event is America’s night to give crime and drugs a going away party.
 Residents in neighborhoods throughout the City of Orlando and across the nation are asked to lock their doors, turn on outside porch lights and spend the evening outside with neighbors and police.

-On October 17, 2025, each city block, neighborhood and apartment complex can host their own NNO.
+On October 6, 2026, each city block, neighborhood, church and apartment complex can host their own NNO.

 Register your party with OPD, and you will receive a NNO Party Package, free street closure and blockades.
 Each Block Party: